 USAF/USA Meritorious Service Medal for Outstanding Medical Service, 2001

-One of the goals of Hospital for Special Surgery (HSS) is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
+One of the goals of HSS is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Physicians at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however HSS also believes that these collaborations must be disclosed.

-As part of the disclosure process, this website lists physician collaborations with outside companies if payments were received during the prior year, or if the HSS physician currently receives payment.
+As part of the disclosure process, this website lists physician collaborations with outside companies.
 The disclosures are provided by information provided by the physician and other sources and are updated regularly.
 Further information may be available on individual company websites.

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
-Further, HSS’ Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.
+Further, the HSS Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.

 MD, Harvard Medical School, Boston, Massachusetts, 1987-1991